testvon/alecsatin.github.io/_posts/2015-05-20-read-tarot-cards.md

 ---
 date: 2015-05-20 16:31:44+00:00
 excerpt: Tarot was an important part of my life for almost 20 years.
-I studied it intensively, wrote about it extensively, performed untold readings, and was considered knowledgeable by experts in the field.
+I studied it, wrote about it, performed countless readings, and was considered knowledgeable by experts.
 Here's why I stopped.
 redirect_from:
   - /read-tarot-cards/
   - /tarot-devil-card/